Mcootauc/Calendar-Satisfaction-Problem-Solver/README.md

-# Tic-Tac-Total
+# Calendar Satisfaction Problem Solver
 By Mitchell Cootauco

 **CMSI 2130** Algorithms & Analysis, Spring 2022

-Tic Tac Total is a java program where you play Tic Tac Toe, but with numbers.
-The move options for player 1 are, [1, 3, 5].
-The move options for player 2 are, [2, 4, 6].
-To win against your AI opponent, you must place a number on the board in a diagonal, horizontal, or verticle line so the numbers add up to 13 on your turn.
+Calendar Satisfaction Problem Solver is a java program that provides a solution for scheduling some n meetings in a given period of time.
+The meetings are also according to some unary and binary constraints on the dates of each meeting.

+An unary constraint is a constraint on a single variable and a binary constraint is a constraint over a pair of variables.

+The goal is to provide a working schedule based on the unary and binary constraints on the dates of each meeting in the given period of time.

-Using the search algorithm, Alpha-Beta Pruning, the AI oppenent plays the most optimal move in order to win the game.
-The purpose of this program is to practice using alpha-beta purning, maps, tree maps, iterators, and a 2D int array.
+Using node consistency and arc consistency, the program makes sure that every unary or binary constraint on a variable is satisfied by all values in the domain of the variable.
+The purpose of this program is to practice using array lists, nodes, arcs, and domains.

-To play this game, run the file, "T3Game", in an IDE.
-Both the column and row use the index 0 - 2.